felipe1120gomez/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Scripts

-## 0-hello_world

-is used to print “Hello, World”, followed by a new line to the standard output.

-## 1-confused_smiley

-is used to display a confused smiley "(Ôo)'.

-## 2-hellofile

-is used to display the content of the /etc/passwd file.

-## 3-twofiles

-is used to display the content of /etc/passwd and /etc/hosts

-## 4-lastlines

-is used to display the last 10 lines of /etc/passwd

-## 5-firstlines

-is used to display the first 10 lines of /etc/passwd

-## 6-third_line

-is used to display the third line of the file iacta.

-## 7-file

-is used to create a file named exactly \*\\'"Holberton School"\'\\*$\?\*\*\*\*\*:) containing the text Holberton School ending by a new line.

-## 8-cwd_state

-is used to write into the file ls_cwd_content the result of the command ls -la.
-If the file ls_cwd_content already exists, it should be overwritten.
-If the file ls_cwd_content does not exist, create it.

-## 9-duplicate_last_line

-is used to duplicate the last line of the file iacta

-## 10-no_more_js

-is used to delete all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

-## 11-directories

-is used to count the number of directories and sub-directories in the current directory.

-## 12-newest_files

-is used to display the 10 newest files in the current directory.

-## 13-unique

-is used to take a list of words as input and prints only words that appear exactly once.

-## 14-findthatword

-is used to
+## 0-alias

+is used to create an alias.

+## 1-hello_you

+is used to print hello user, where user is the current Linux user.

+## 2-path

+is used to add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.

+## 3-paths

+is used to count the number of directories in the PATH.

+## 4-global_variables

+is used to list environment variables.

+## 5-local_variables

+is used to list all local variables and environment variables, and functions.

+## 6-create_local_variable

+is used to create a new local variable.

+## 7-create_global_variable

+is used to create a new global variable.

+## 8-true_knowledge

+is used to print the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

+## 9-divide_and_rule

+is used to print the result of POWER divided by DIVIDE, followed by a new line.

+## 10-love_exponent_breath

+is used to display the result of BREATH to the power LOVE

+## 11-binary_to_decimal

+is used to convert a number from base 2 to base 10.

+## 12-combinations

+is used to print all possible combinations of two letters, except oo.

+## 13-print_float

+is used to print a number with two decimal places, followed by a new line.

+## 14-decimal_to_hexadecimal

+is used to convert a number from base 10 to base 16.

+## 100-rot13

+is used to encode and decode text using the rot13 encryption.
+Assume ASCII.

+## 101-odd

+is used to print every other line from the input, starting with the first line.

+## 102-water_and_stir

+is used to add the two numbers stored in the environment variables WATER and STIR and prints the result.